3DiVi/face-sdk/doc/en/development/face_capturing.md

 Currently, the following detectors are available:
 * LBF - the standard detector
 * BLF - a new detector that is faster than LBF and provides more accurate detection of masked faces
+* REFA - a new detector that is slower than LBF and BLF but provides the highest quality of detection.
+Recommended for expert systems.

 When a detector is created, you can use it to detect / track faces.
 There are two ways to pass an image to the detector:
 * pass the data of the **decoded** image to the method `Capturer.capture`(`RawImage image`), using the `RawImage` class (see [Samples](../samples))